-Make no mistake: PCB design is initially a challenging design task.
+Make no mistake: PCBA design is initially a challenging design task.
 After all, whole industries are necessary for the software that supports designers in bringing a schematic to life based on input from engineers and manufacturers’ datasheets.
 Like any new task, breaking up the lengthy and seemingly convoluted process into bite-sized pieces is best.
-This PCB design guide looks over the entire design process, from schematic to final documentation, to discuss general guidelines for new designers to avoid common early pitfalls.
+This PCBA design guide looks over the entire design process, from schematic to final documentation, to discuss general guidelines for new designers to avoid common early pitfalls.

 Schematic and Land Patterns

-Methods of Land Pattern Creation | |
+Methods of Land Pattern Creation |

-Component Wizard | Creation By-Hand |
+| Component Wizard | Creation By-Hand | ||

 Components in preferred packages may be unavailable, and alternate replacements may be necessary.
 There isn’t much designers can do to circumvent this process, but luckily, updating the BOM assembly information via netlist associations at the schematic level is possible.
 Designers can even be proactive and create alternate part land patterns for components, such that implementation only requires the association mentioned above and any minor routine cleanup.